 Construct an explicit set of IF-THEN rules for your brain to follow.

-NOTE: THIS IS NOT A "IF I MAKE A MILLION DOLLARS, THEN I WILL TRAVEL THE WORLD" WISH-LIST..
+NOTE: THIS IS NOT A "IF I MAKE A MILLION DOLLARS, THEN I WILL BE HAPPY AND HEALTHY" WISH-LIST..
 LEAVE THAT STUFF TO SANTA CLAUS..
 THIS IS ABOUT SPECIFIC CHANGES AT SPECIFIC POINTS TO ALTER EXISTING PATTERNS AND ROUTINES.